Employment Discrimination Lawyers

-Discrimination in the factors listed above are forbidden in all of the following:
+Discrimination in the factors listed above is forbidden in all of the following:

 - Job assignment

-The Federal law states that harassment in the workplace based on religion, color, disability, race, sex, national origin, age, or genetic information is strictly prohibited.
-Retaliation against any individual for filing a complaint on discrimination, participating in the investigation, or opposing any discriminatory practices are also forbidden.
+Federal law states that harassment in the workplace based on religion, color, disability, race, sex, national origin, age, or genetic information is strictly prohibited.
+Retaliation against any individual for filing a complaint for discrimination, participating in the investigation, or opposing any discriminatory practices is also forbidden.
 Making employment decisions based on assumptions about the abilities, traits, or performance of any employee or a particular ethnic group, sex, or religion is illegal as well.

 We want to help you fight this discrimination if you have faced any that is illegal under Federal or Michigan State law.

-If you are involved in car accident, here at the law firm of Moss & Colella PC, Michigan Car Accident Lawyer will be standing by to help you with your car accident claims as well.
+If you have been discriminated against, here at the law firm of Moss & Colella PC, Employment Discrimination Lawyers will be standing by to help you win your case.